basuroy21/apple-10q-rag-chatbot/README.md

 ---

-## 🔧 Features
+## 🔧 What This Project Demonstrates

-- Conversational retrieval over earnings reports
-- FAISS-based semantic search
+- Retrieval-Augmented Generation (RAG) architecture using LangChain
-- HuggingFace embeddings for chunk indexing
+- HuggingFace embeddings + FAISS vector database for semantic search
+- Conversational memory using GPT-3.5 via OpenAI
-- Streamlit chat UI with memory and follow-ups
+- Fully deployed Streamlit UI with clean modular code
+- Real-world use case: Q&A over Apple’s Q2 10-Q Management Discussion section

 ---

-## 🚀 Getting Started
+## 🚀 How to Run Locally

 ### 1. Install Dependencies